Kimberly M. Webb

 Contact: kimberlymwebb@gmail.com

-Kimberly M. Webb is a visual artist who explores the possibilities of photography, sculpture, and social practice.
-Her work investigates ecology, social and environmental justice, cultural constructs, and absurdity.
-She is passionate about the intersections of environment, creativity, and wellness.
+Kimberly M. Webb is a visual artist who works at the intersections of photography, sculpture, and social practice.
+Her work investigates ecology, cultural constructs, and absurdity.
+Her practice addresses ways in which we understand and interact with our environment and how those relationships shape our culture and health.
+She is passionate about the intersections of environment, wellness, and creativity.

-In addition to her work as a fine artist, she has been working as a photographer for over 20 years.
+In addition to her practice as a fine artist, she has been working as a photographer for over 20 years.
 Her love for environments has steered her into specializing in partnering with other creatives in interior design and architecture photography.
-She also loves capturing relationships and has photographed over 45 weddings with a photojournalist and fine art style.
+She also loves capturing a good love story and has photographed over 50 weddings with a photojournalist and fine art style.

 Webb’s latest body of work and solo exhibition, “Compost/Cosmos (re-e)merging particles”, is an exploration on life, death, consciousness, and connection, made from her compost in collaboration with the cosmos.
 The work is comprised of unique cyanotype prints of her compost on natural fiber paper (some dyed with tea), adhered to pieces of local fallen trees.
 The mounted cyanotypes are exhibited as an installation alongside her sculptures made out of Reishi mushrooms, one composting her old works.
 25% of sales were donated to organizations fighting for social and environmental justice.